US junior varsity lineup upsets Mexico 1-0 to win Gold Cup

-Kellyn Acosta, the only player in the U.S. lineup who gets playing time when the first-choice roster is together, took a free kick, and Robinson outjumped Edson Álvarez and headed the ball in on one hop to the right of goalkeeper Alfredo Talavera.
+Kellyn Acosta, one of two players in the U.S. starting lineup who gets playing time when the first-choice roster is together, took a free kick, and Robinson outjumped Edson Álvarez and headed the ball in on one hop to the right of goalkeeper Alfredo Talavera.

-Robinson, a 24-year-old defender, got his third international goal in nine international appearances, his second goal of the tournament.
+Robinson, a 24-year-old defender in his fourth Major League Soccer season with Atlanta, got his third international goal in nine international appearances, his second goal of the tournament.

 The U.S. won its seventh Gold Cup title, its first since 2017, matching Mexico for the most in the 15 tournaments.
 Canada won in 2000.
 It was just the second victory for the Americans in seven finals against El Tri.